-Benjamin Aune will return to Prosper for his 16th year in music education as the new Director of Bands at Hays Middle School in Prosper, TX.
+Benjamin Aune is the Director of Bands at Hays Middle School in Prosper, TX.
 Mr. Aune will conduct the Symphonic Winds, assist and oversee all middle school ensembles, and teach beginner brass classes.

 Mr. Aune most recently comes from Celina ISD where he was the director of bands for Celina High School.
 During his time there, the program grew by over 100% and all ensembles routinely received “Superior” ratings at UIL competitions and festivals.
 The Bobcat Marching Band was an area qualifier at the UIL level and was a silver medalist at the Bands of America DFW regional.